 16 Easy Toy Storage Tips And Ideas Kids Will Love

-To start this about toy storage ideas, this doubling as a two-in-one piece of furniture, this bench also has drawers that can be used to store children’s toys in it.
+To start this about toy storage ideas, thus doubling as a two-in-one piece of furniture, this bench also has drawers that can be used to store children’s toys in it.
 It’s also easy enough to access height-wise for the kids to pull out and put away their toys.

-A nifty thing about this project is that you can color coordinate with your home so the bench fits perfectly in with its surroundings making it the ultimate tidying-up furniture piece.
+A nifty thing about this project is that you can color coordinate with your home, so the bench fits perfectly in with its surroundings, making it the ultimate tidying-up furniture piece.

 While metal cars are great fun to play with, they aren’t great fun to step on – especially in the dark.